-PREREQUISITE: CELDT testing.
+PREREQUISITE: ELPAC testing.
 SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

 This course is designed for English Language Learners who are acquiring English as a second language.
-Instruction in listening, speaking, reading, vocabulary development, and writing are included in the program at levels that are appropriate to the English fluency of the student as determined by the student's performance levels on the California English Language Development Test (CELDT).
+Instruction in listening, speaking, reading, vocabulary development, and writing are included in the program at levels that are appropriate to the English fluency of the student as determined by the student's performance levels on the California English Language

+Development Test (ELPAC).
 The ELD course assists students in developing the English skills that they must acquire to become proficient in the structured English immersion mainstream courses required for graduation.
 This course may be used as one of the 4 years of required English.
 It may also be used for elective credit.

-ENGLISH LANGUAGE
+ENGLISH LANGUAGE DEVELOPMENT 2 (Y)

-DEVELOP MENT 2 (Y) #0107L2
+#0107L2

-PREREQUISITE: CELDT testing and placement.
+PREREQUISITE: ELPAC testing and placement.
 SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

 ELD 2 curriculum develops students' reading, writing, speaking, and listening skills as specified within the California ELA Standards.
-This course is for students scoring in the Early Intermediate and Intermediate ranges on the CELDT exam.
+This course is for students scoring in the Early Intermediate and Intermediate ranges on the ELPAC exam.
+This course may be used as one of the 4 years of required English.
+It may also be used for elective credit.